Coconut Halwa | tender coconut halwa

 • Add corn flour to the coconut milk, mix thoroughly, and set aside.

-• Heat 1 tablespoon ghee in a pan and roast the cashews until golden; set aside.
+• Heat 1 tbsp ghee in a pan and roast the cashews until golden; set aside.

 • Pour the coconut milk mixture into the pan and cook for a minute.